-Asking the right questions can be a powerful way get to know who you really are, challenge false beliefs about yourself, and get clear about what you truly want for your life.
+Asking the right self-discovery questions can be a powerful way get to know who you really are, challenge false beliefs about yourself, and get clear about what you truly want for your life.

 Most of us have been strongly conditioned by early childhood experiences.
 So much so that we act out of unconscious patterns without stopping to question if they bring an enduring sense of happiness.